 The existing building responds poorly to the public realm providing featureless walls without activity and at a scale that is inappropriate for a pedestrian environment.
-Development of this site should provide smaller scale ground floor units that wrap around the development to bring activity to all parts of the development that edge the public realm.
+Development of this site should bring activity to all parts of the development that edge the public realm.
 The social infrastructure use should be on the lower ground floors with residential uses on the upper floors.